MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/presence/how-to/live-setting-presence-status.md

 ms.localizationpriority: medium
 ---

-# Updating Rich Presence via WinRT
+# Updating a user's Presence via WinRT

 Xbox Live Rich Presence provides features for advertising a player's current activity to other players.